sesauoa/ausesa.github.com/news/_posts/2020-18-12-end-of-year.md

 ## Sponsors

-We'd like to give a shoutout to our sponsors for making all out events possible this year and supporting our club!!
+We'd like to give a shoutout to our sponsors for making all our events possible this year and supporting our club!!

 ### Our Gold sponsors